"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (15:43)

-Now, I have a question that I'm not really sure what the answer is, because I don't know at what point do I say that you should definitely get more of an AI where it's extracting the vendor bills.
+Now, I have a question that I'm not really sure what the answer is, because I don't know at what point do I should say that you should definitely get more of an AI where it's extracting the vendor bills.
 How many invoices a month—if I'm entering in a certain number of vendor bills into NetSuite manually today, at what point does it make it worthwhile to really go more automated?
 There's gotta be a certain threshold number that makes a lot of sense, and some where it's barely a pain point at that point.
-It's probably break even at 200 invoices a month, meaning that probably worthwhile to implement if you plan to have any type of growth beyond that.
+It's probably break-even at 200 invoices a month, meaning that probably worthwhile to implement if you plan to have any type of growth beyond that.

 Lee (16:31)